DataOps Pillar: Target

 Design and DataOps: a match made in heaven

-To achieve results that are truly transformative for the business, those principles can be applied to data delivery.
+To achieve results that are truly transformative for the business, those UX principles can be applied to data delivery.
 'User journeys' can provide a way to record and express the actual workflow of users across time as they exploit data.
 Rapid prototyping can be used to evaluate and refine dashboard ideas.
 Requirements can, and should, be driven from the user's desktop experience, not allowed to flow down from IT.
-All these artefacts are developed in a way that not only contributes to the vision, but allows pragmatic assessment of the required effort.
+All these artefacts are developed in a way that not only contributes to the target, but allows pragmatic assessment of the required effort.

 Most of all, work should start with a vision expressing how the business should ideally be using information.
 That vision can be elicited through a design exercise, whose aim is not to specify data flows and metadata (that comes later) but to show how the information in question should be used, how it should be adding value if legacy features and old habits were not in the way.
 Some would even say this vision does not have to be, strictly speaking, feasible; I'm not sure I'd go that far, but certainly the aim is to show the art of the possible, an aspirational target state against which subsequent changes to data delivery can be measured.
 Without that vision, DataOps only really optimises what’s already there - it can improve quality but it can't turn data into better information and deeper knowledge.